 - Grey

-- 3X 5-15/20r Female Household Outlet: compatible with NEMA 5-15/5-20R, 20 Amp, 125 Volt, Output to 4 Household Female Connector of 3 Pole 20 amp 125 volt; Suitable for Mini Refrigerator, Coffee Machine, portable heaters, power tools and so on
+- 3X 5-15/20R Female Household Outlet: compatible with NEMA 5-15/5-20R, 20 Amp, 125 Volt, Output to 4 Household Female Connector of 3 Pole 20 amp 125 volt.
+Suitable for Mini Refrigerator, Coffee Machine, portable heaters, power tools and so on

 - Cable Built to Last: this 30 Amp to 20 Amp 110 RV generator adapter cord boasts a molded plug, copper wiring coating, flame retardant and UV resistant materials to ensure the durability, and the 3 conductor 10 AWG construction, plus an indoor or outdoor waterproof jacket, can effectively avoid surface oxidation, making it an ideal choice for outdoor usage

-- Enhanced Safety with Easy to Find Yellow Design: you will not struggle in the dark again when searching for your charging equipment; Our yellow Generator to household power cord stands out against dark surfaces, helping to prevent accidents in garages, gardens, and dimly lit spaces; Stay safe and enjoy peace of mind during your charging sessions
+- Enhanced Safety with Easy to Find Yellow Design: you will not struggle in the dark again when searching for your charging equipment; Our yellow Generator to household power cord stands out against dark surfaces, helping to prevent accidents in garages, gardens, barn, and dimly lit spaces; Stay safe and enjoy peace of mind during your charging sessions

 Choosing the Right Extension Cord for Your Generator and Refrigerator